mnberthe/aws-solutions-architect-associate-notes/README.md

      - Grant public access to the bucket
      - Can either add or deny permissions across all (or a subset) of objects within a bucket.
      - Force objects to be encrypted at upload
+     - You use a bucket policy to control access to objects in the bucket that are owned by the account used to create the bucket.
+Y
      - Cross-account access
    - __Access Control Lists__
      - A list of grants identifying grantee and permission granted
      - ACLs use an __S3–specific XML__ schema.
      - __You can grant permissions only to other AWS accounts, not to users in your account__
+     - You need to use an ACL to control access to objects in your bucket but owned by other account
      - You cannot grant conditional permissions, nor explicitly deny permissions.
      - __Object ACLs are limited to 100 granted permissions per ACL__
      - __The only recommended use case for the bucket ACL is to grant write permissions to the S3 Log Delivery group__